joseph-ui/pdsnd_github/README.md

 Basically, the user starts the code in the command line using python bikshare.py and simply response to the questions promted.
 After receiving some information on the data for a specific city the user can also see the raw data if she/he is interested.

+On a technical level the python code leverages the input command which allows it to work with user input in the terminal.
+The while command was also cruucial, especially at the end when different True False conditions were helpufl in allowing reoccuring input-requests.

 ### Files used
 Include the files used